Oakley, California: Etymology

 The name "oak" comes from the abundance of oak trees, while the suffix "-ley" comes from the Old English word for "field" or "meadow".

 The name Oakley is of Old English origin and its meaning is "meadow of oak trees".
 This aptly describes the area when first settled and to some extent even today.
 However, if not for the flip of a coin and cribbage board the community may have been named Dewey.
-City founder Randolph Marsh wanted to name the city Dewey, after Admiral Dewey, in honor of Dewey's success at Battle of Manila Bay during the Spanish–American War.
-His friend J.T.
-Whightman preferred the name "Oakley" because the terrain was largely meadows and oaks.
+City founder Randolph C. Marsh wanted to name the city Dewey, after Admiral George Dewey, in honor of the latter's success at the Battle of Manila Bay during the Spanish–American War.
+His friend Joel D. Wightman preferred the name "Oakley" because the terrain was largely meadows and oaks.
 To determine which name would prevail they battled it out over a game of cribbage.
 Marsh may have lost the game and the right to name the city but he ensured his immortality by choosing downtown street names whose first initials spelled "Marsh" — Main, Acme, Ruby, Star and Home.